 As discussed above, part of the undertakings also include financial reporting obligations that have not been met as a result of the delayed filing of the Company's Annual Reports on Form 20-F for the years 2008 and 2009.
 The Company is also not in compliance with certain financial, reporting, and administrative covenants.
 Additionally, most of the Company's debt instruments have cross-default provisions that provide for acceleration of payments in the event of failure to meet payment obligations or a breach or default of covenants included in other agreements.
-As a result, even though the Company has been current in its payment obligations, the loans, except the one described in Note 13a.2 above, are callable by the lenders until the Company is in compliance with its Form 20-F filing requirements as well as with all covenants.
+As a result, even though the Company has been current in its payment obligations, the loans, except the one described in Note 13.a.2 above, are callable by the lenders until the Company is in compliance with its Form 20-F filing requirements as well as with all covenants.
 In addition, the covenants and undertakings described above restrict the Company's ability to incur additional debt.

 As a result of the foregoing, various creditors have the right to elect to accelerate their indebtedness and pursue remedial action, including proceeding against collateral that has been granted to them.
-The financial statements presented herein do not reflect any adjustments for the impact of any such acceleration or remedial action if they were to be taken.
+Other than the reclassification of certain amounts to current liabilities, the financial statements presented herein do not reflect any adjustments for the impact of any such acceleration or remedial action if they were to be taken.